crazy-max/csgo-server-launcher/README.md

   <a href="https://www.paypal.me/crazyws"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>
 </p>

+## ⚠️ Abandoned project

+This project is not maintained anymore and is abandoned.
+Feel free to fork and make your own changes if needed.

 ## About

 A simple bash script to create and launch your Counter-Strike : Global Offensive Dedicated Server.
 A Docker image